Have Fun Learning English

 the present sovereign is Queen

-Elizabeth II., she has no real political power.
+Elizabeth II, she has no real political power and must defer to parliament.

 Great Britain (Britain) refers to England, Scotland and Wales.